buturak/buturak.github.io/README.md

 ## Work in progress

 - Does control really have hidden costs? (with Duygu Salman Öztürk and Emre Yıldız.)
-(Data was collected on May 13, 2017.
-Paper is planned to be completed in September 2017.)
+(Data was collected on May 13, 2017.)

 - Gender and delegation of wage choice. (with Duygu Salman Öztürk and Emre Yıldız.)
-(Data was collected on May 13, 2017.
-Paper is planned to be completed in September 2017.)
+(Data was collected on May 13, 2017.)

 - The effect of priming body image on economic preferences of young adults.
-(Data was collected on April 1-2, 2017.
-Paper is planned to be completed in September 2017.)
+(Data was collected on April 1-2, 2017.)